aerogear/offix/packages/sync/README.md

 > Note: pending changes created by helper are read only.
 Performing any additional operations on pending objects will result in error due to fact that next changes will be missing actual ID that can be created on server side.

-# Contribution guide

-## Logging debug messages

-Sync package is using debug package to print out debug messages

-To enable debug please execute in console `localStorage.debug = 'AeroGearSync:*'`

-Some certain features can be enabled separately

-`localStorage.debug = 'AeroGearSync:OfflineMutations*'`